CSP02/CSPSH/README.md

 - Fixed a bug where CSPSH is adding spaces for some operators like ``<=``, ``>=``,.. etc.
 - Fixed a bug where the ``.`` in a float value is being considered as an operator.
 Now it will be considered as a number.

+# Minor Version info:

+- Removed light mode and mode attribute so now cspsh only has dark mode(please comment if light theme is needed).
+- Themes will be applied to their respective blocks.
+- Added monokai and drakula themes.

 # Major Version info:

 - Added language suppport as said these are the language that were added but there are some keywords, types, etc I didn't add.
 Because I don't know all those things.
 And you are welcomed to help me in adding those things.